-Silk is associate in nursing animal product and referred to as “The queen of fibres”.
+The history of silk is ancient, fascinating and thrilling.
+Silk is associated with nursing animal product and referred to as “The queen of fibres”.
 Rather than being mature within the type of hair, it’s created by insects as a handy material with that to make their webs, cocoon and ascent ropes.
 Nearly entire industrial silk relies on one insect – the silk worm, a caterpillar.
 (Binomial name: Bombyx mori)

 Silk, the foremost elegant fibre, was initial discovered in China by Emperor Si-Ling-Chi.
 One day the Emperor was enjoying a cup of tea below a mulberry in the palace garden.
 Suddenly a silk worm cocoon fell down into her tea cup and she discovered that the warmth of the liquid allowed the cocoon to unravel an unbroken filament of fibre.